noseypringles/CSU-Senior-Project/docs/DenfenseQuick.md

 The solution to the problem is to make an e-commerce website for the client’s business for the customers to browse through the premade products in stock and see past products that were made.
 This also facilitates transactions between the client and their customers since multiple transactions from different customers can happen at the same time compared to only making one transaction at a time when meeting face-to-face.
 The website provides a faster way of shopping for the customers since everything will be a click away wherever they are located and gives more time to the client in order to focus on making the products.

 ## Research & Background
-I used the websiite called [Wix](https://www.wix.com/) where it offers free web hosting and a built in open development platform called Velo.
+I used the website called [Wix](https://www.wix.com/) where it offers free web hosting and a built-in open development platform called Velo.
 I watched videos and studied how to use the platform and applied what I learned into my website.
 I did research on e-commerce websites and read about what made them successful, how to make it look appealing, and what the basic needs are for the website to be easy to use.

+I had some previous background with working with websites for Systems Analysis & Software Design class but had used the site infinityfree.com.

 ## Project Language(s), Software, and Hardware
 -Html